Devconeta/CONSUMABLE/README.md

 ## Consumable Structure Proposal and Workflow

-To facilitate consumption and onboarding for web2 users, we propose a standard structure of {secret + domainInfo + merkleProof} which is then encoded into base64 and delivered in the form of links, QR codes, or NFC tags.
+To facilitate consumption, interoperability and onboarding for web2 users, we propose a standard structure of {secret + domainInfo + merkleProof} which is then encoded and decoded in base64 and delivered in the form of links, QR codes, or NFC tags.

-This way, any frontend interface or electronic device with internet access can decode the consumables and execute the transaction, knowing exactly where, how, and which parameters to input.
-To facilitate execution even more, we are also encoding the Merkle Proof into the base64 consumable structure.
+This way, any frontend interface or electronic device with internet access can decode the consumables and execute the transactions, knowing exactly where, how, and which parameters to input or ask the final user for.
+To facilitate execution even more, we are also encoding the Merkle Proof into the base64 consumable structure, so no extra steps are needed!. *Onboard your users in one click.*

-### Proposed structure
+### Proposed structure of a consumable.

-- **First bytes:** The secret itself.
+- **First bytes:** The secret.
-- **Secret Metadata/Domain Info:** Chain ID, Contract Address, Function Signature, and Merkle Proof.
+- **Secret Metadata/Domain Info:** Chain ID, Contract Address and Function Signature.
-- **Merkle Proof:** The Merkle proof of your secret to be verified on the Smart Contract.
+- **Merkle Proof:** The Merkle proof of your secret to be verified by the Smart Contract.

 ### Example